Jenin refugee camp: Second Intifada and Battle of Jenin

 The Jenin camp was heavily involved the Second Intifada, another major Palestinian uprising against Israel that took place in the early 2000s.
 In April 2002, after a string of Palestinian suicide attacks, Israeli forces entered the camp as part of Operation Defensive Shield, commencing the Battle of Jenin.
-Israel claimed that the camp was a hotbed of Palestinian militancy, and prevented relief workers and reporters from entering the camp, claiming that booby traps set up by the Palestinians were a serious concern.
+Israel stated that the camp was a hotbed of Palestinian militancy, and prevented relief workers and reporters from entering the camp, saying that the booby traps set up by the Palestinians were a serious concern.
 Palestinians later acknowledged that explosives were placed throughout the camp.

 The battle lasted for ten days between 1 April and 11 April, and Israel began withdrawing its troops on 18 April.
 Over the course of the battle, over 400 homes were destroyed, and hundreds more were severely damaged.
 A UN envoy likened the camp to an earthquake zone, as did a reporter for the Associated Press who later visited the camp.
 The BBC reported that ten percent of the camp was "virtually rubbed out by a dozen armored Israeli bulldozers".

 A report by the United Nations stated that 52 Palestinians and 23 Israeli soldiers were killed in the battle, although the Palestinians claim that the Israeli military killed 500 people during the battle.
 4,000 people, a quarter of the camp's pre-battle population, were left homeless because of the destruction.

-Reconstruction after the Battle of Jenin

-After the battle, the Israeli housing minister offered to rebuild the camp at a nearby location and with enlarged roads.
+After the battle, the Israeli housing minister offered to rebuild the camp at a nearby location with enlarged roads.
 However, the camp's residents rejected the proposal, which they saw as an attempt to erase the political symbolism of Palestinian refugee camps, whose existence they see as a living testament to the Nakba.
 By 2005, the UNRWA had completed the reconstruction of the camp, in an operation that was described as "the largest humanitarian intervention during the Second Intifada".
 However, this rebuild has been criticized by the camp's residents, who said that the new network of roads exposed them to greater violence and insecurity as it made it easier for Israeli jeeps and tanks to enter the camp.

 Subsequent violence

 The Jenin camp is located in Area A of the West Bank, which is under de jure civil and security control by the Palestinian National Authority.
 However, Israeli forces frequently carry out incursions into the camp with the declared objective of conducting counter-terrorism operations.
-However, Palestinians say that the Israeli forces target not only militants but also noncombatant civilians, with a paramedic telling the CNN that he didn't feel safe, "even in uniform".
+However, Palestinians say that the Israeli forces target not only militants but also noncombatant civilians, with a paramedic telling CNN that he did not feel safe "even in uniform".
 These near-daily Israeli raids mostly occur during the night, and lead to clashes with militants.

-Gilboa prison break

-In September 2021, Ayham Kamamji and Monadel Nafe'at, the final two prisoners at large after the Gilboa Prison break, were rearrested in the Jenin camp, along with two residents who allegedly helped the escapees.
-The captures took place during a raid by Israeli forces.